iDestyKK/render_tools/geforce_experience/README.md

 It will compress `gameplay st1 (TRACK_NAME).wav` into `flac`.
 It will stream copy every other track to preserve their original states.

+### Extra (unedited) 16 Channel File
+GeForce Experience really sucks with audio.
+Sometimes it drops samples (often 480 per channel) and those have to be edited in post via Audacity.
+The original unedited file can be muxed into the MKV along with an edited version by supplying a `gameplay (16ch_full).raw` (or a `wv`, `tta`, `wav`, etc) as well as a `gameplay (16ch).raw`.
+It will store the full version named as `Game Audio [7.1.4.4 Master - Unedited]`.
+This is temporary.
+I plan to write a tool that will spit out the differences and store those instead in the future.
+Most of the data between `16ch` and `16ch_full` are the same.

+The plan is to not use something like `bsdiff`, because memory usage increases exponentially.
+A sparse DP approach will be taken.

 ## JSON file containing metadata
 After the initial remux step, `gen_json.sh` will be auto-run, generating a `info.json` file that contains all information about the MKV file.
 It will also